dennisprangle/dennisprangle.github.io/_posts/2016-06-07-bayesian-inference-by-neural-networks2.md

 * **Latent variables** Sometimes we'd like to include latent variables as parameters, and then integrate them out.
 For example in model choice it's generally efficient to learn about the parameters of each model.
 Similarly in parameter inference perhaps it would be beneficial to learn about latent variables representing part of the stochastic simulation process.

+* Edit: **Tails** Normal mixtures won't be able to match especially heavy or light tailed posteriors.
+Is there a flexible alternative?